chrissykrissy/HowToSpendADay/README.md

 * users can have multiple courses (via references)
 * each course will have one Rating (via references)
 * each courses can have multiple locations (by embedding)
-* each locations can have multiple photos and descriptions (by embedding)
+* each locations can have multiple photos and one description (by embedding)

 (___TODO__: sample documents_) √